Archived Posts

 | Open Open in new tab

-UConn’s Research Methods, Measurement, & Evaluation (RMME) Programs are excited to celebrate our newest graduates from RMME Master’s degree program and RMME’s Graduate Certificate in Program Evaluation program!
-We cannot wait to see all of the many ways you will make us proud, as a new RMME graduate!
-Congratulations, all, from the Research Methods, Measurement, & Evaluation Community!
+UConn’s Research Methods, Measurement, & Evaluation (RMME) Programs Community is so proud of our Fall 2024 RMME Master’s degree program and Graduate Certificate in Program Evaluation program graduates!
+We are thrilled to celebrate this educational milestone with you all and look forward to watching you grow as outstanding RMME alumni and professionals!
+Congratulations, from the entire Research Methods, Measurement, & Evaluation Community!

-Celebrating Our Fall 2023 RMME Programs Graduates!
-Congratulations to all!
+Congratulations to Our Fall 2024 RMME Programs Graduates!